cpjobling/EG-247-Resources/week2/inverse_laplace.md

-In the lab, a week on Friday, we will explore the tools provided by Matlab for taking Laplace transforms, representing polynomials, finding roots and factorizing polynomials and solution of inverse laplace transform problems.
+In the lab, a week on Friday, we will explore the tools provided by Matlab for taking Laplace transforms, representing polynomials, finding roots and factorizing polynomials and solution of inverse Laplace transform problems.